Skip to main content

 Program Benefits

-• Funding for two summer experiences such as an internship, project, or research fellowship ($6000 for each summer)
+• Funding for two summer experiences such as an internship, project, or research fellowship ($6000 for each summer).
+When a first year student is admitted to the Civic Scholar program, they may be eligible for program benefits into their junior year.

 • Educational enhancement funding for two academic years ($1500 each year).
 Note: This funding is intended to serve as a resource for educational expenses outside the College's Cost of Attendance.
 Normal educational expenses are considered as part of the College's need-based financial aid program.